jchatel/quickmail-next-docs/integrations/webhooks.md

 - Opportunity status

+**In this article:**

-# How does it work?
+- How does it work?

+- How to set it up?

+## How Does It Work?

-Whenever an event occurs in a QuickMail workspace where a webhook is activated (opens, clicks, replies, unsubscribes, completed journeys, etc.), QuickMail will send all the information about this event to your webhook provider (like Zapier, Make.com.
-Integromat).
+Whenever an event occurs in a QuickMail workspace where a webhook is enabled, QuickMail sends all the information about that event to your webhook provider, such as Zapier or Make.com.

-You can then use this information to automate workflows and perform actions such as recording it in a Google Sheet or sending it to a different app.
+You can then use this information to automate workflows and perform actions such as recording data in a Google Sheet or sending it to another app.

-# How to set it up?
+## How to Set It Up?

-## Step 1.
-Get the webhook endpoint URL
+### Step 1: Get the Webhook Endpoint URL

-- ## For Zapier
+**For Zapier**

-To get started, go to your Zapier account and create a Zap
+Go to your Zapier account and create a Zap.

 ![screenshot](../images/000_file-RkqCaagOOP.png)

-Select Webhook by Zapier as a Trigger → Under *Event, select "Catch Hook" → Continue
+Select **Webhook by Zapier** as the trigger → under **Event**, select **Catch Hook** → click **Continue**.

 ![screenshot](../images/001_file-XHRqBPjqnr.png)

-Click Continue again → Copy webhook endpoint URL
+Click **Continue** again → copy the webhook endpoint URL.

 ![screenshot](../images/002_file-hKzXGaGDKu.png)

-## Step 2.
-Add the webhook endpoint URL to QuickMail
+### Step 2: Add the Webhook Endpoint URL to QuickMail

-To add the webhook endpoint URL, go to the Organization Dashboard by clicking the Organization Name at the upper left hand corner of the workspace.
+Go to the Organization Dashboard by clicking the organization name in the upper left corner of the workspace.

 ![screenshot](../images/003_file-c0z3HaNc0J.png)

-**Note:** Webhooks are only compatible with Agency accounts.
-If you don't see an option to access the Organization Dashboard, your account is likely a Team account.
-For switching to an Agency account, please contact us at support@quickmail.io.
+**Note:** Webhooks are only available for Agency accounts.
+If you do not see an option to access the Organization Dashboard, your account is likely a Team account.
+To switch to an Agency account, contact support at support@quickmail.io.

-On the Organization Dashboard, go to Settings tab → Webhooks → Paste webhook endpoint URL
+Go to the **Settings** tab → **Webhooks** → paste the webhook endpoint URL.

 ![screenshot](../images/004_file-r8JZJklMyc.png)

-## Step 3.
-Enable Webhooks
+### Step 3: Enable Webhooks

-To enable Webhooks, go to a specific workspace → Settings → Integrations → Enable Webhooks → Choose your preferred Triggers
+Go to the specific workspace → **Settings** → **Integrations** → enable **Webhooks** → select your preferred triggers.

 ![screenshot](../images/005_file-ufadQ94tDO.png)

-## Step 4.
-Complete your workflow
+### Step 4: Complete Your Workflow

-After setting it up on QuickMail, go back to your webhook provider to complete the workflow and make sure to set the workflow or zap live.
+Go back to your webhook provider to complete the workflow and set it live.